 The very last page list 2019 U.S. holidays.
 The design above is the inside of the back cover.
 I like how it has a trippy look to it, lol.
 All in all, I am in love with the space offered in the monthly and weekly spread.
 There are minor details that I would alter but the design of this planner is right on with my simple, clean style.
 It is my plan to become more organized with August and I hope to carry that through the rest of the year.

-Stay tuned for post detailing my monthly plans, each month.
+Stay tuned for posts detailing my monthly plans, each month.
 The month’s motto will be included in these post.
-Don’t miss out on the happenings of The Nest!!
+Don’t miss out on the happenings of The Hen House!!

 What are your opinions of the Fringe planner?
 Would it work for organizing your hectic schedule?
 Do you use a planner or do you use technology to organize?
 Let’s talk planners in the comment section!!

 You can find other reviews from NYAC.
 Check out the links below.